rachelwarnock/BDMM-Prime-for-macroevolution/README.md

 <figure>
 	<a id="fig:11"></a>
 	<img style="width:100%;" src="figures/06a_Clock_priors.png" alt="">
-	<figcaption>Figure 11: The prior on the mean clock rate, ucldMean.</figcaption>
+	<figcaption>Figure 11: The prior on the mean of the lognormal distribition of branch rates, ucldMean.</figcaption>
 </figure>

 > Select the **initial** value option next to the distribution and change **Value** to 0.001.
 This ensures our analysis starts in a reasonable part of the parameter space.
 Click **OK**.